nsilicani/tgn_stock/README.md

 - [Temporal Graph Networks for Deep Learning on Dynamic Graphs](https://arxiv.org/abs/2006.10637)
 - [TGN](https://github.com/twitter-research/tgn)

+The main goal of the project is computing difference graphs at different timestamp (_influence network_) among an arbitrary set of stocks.
+The graph reports the relationship between stocks based on price correlation and inter-related stocks behavior ([GCNET: graph-based prediction of stock price movement using graph convolutional network](https://arxiv.org/pdf/2203.11091v1)).
+We then use the computed dynamic networks to predict stock return movements using Temporal Graph Network (TGN).
+This approach, exploiting a combination of memory modules and graph-based operators, allows for
+Conceptually, the project can be divided in two modules: Graph Builder and Model Training.

 ## Graph Builder
 The following are the steps to compute the daily influence network.
 The approach is based on [GCNET: graph-based prediction of stock price movement using graph convolutional network](https://arxiv.org/pdf/2203.11091v1):